openSUSE/osem/CONTRIBUTING.md

 ### Using iChain in test mode
 [devise_ichain_authenticatable](https://github.com/openSUSE/devise_ichain_authenticatable) comes with
 test mode, which can be useful in development phase in which an iChain proxy is not usually configured or even available.
-You can enable ichain authentication by setting `CONFIG['authentication']['ichain']['enabled']` equal to `true` in `config.yml` file.
+You can enable ichain authentication by setting `OSEM_ICHAIN_ENABLED` equal to `true` in `.env` file.
 You would also need to set following options in `devise.rb`:

 ```Ruby
 # Activate the test mode